CPRI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Capri Holdings Limited Investors With Substantial Losses Have Opportunity To Lea...

-Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Capri Holdings Limited ("Capri" or "the Company") (NYSE: CPRI ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Jan.
+14, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Capri Holdings Limited (“Capri” or“the Company”) (NYSE: CPRI) and certain of its officers.

 Class Definition